~~~ The Prophecy Chronicles ~~~

 - Non-descript Beast - Roman Empire (30 BC to 476 AD)

-- Ten horns - The kingdoms of Europe after the fall the Western Roman Empire.
+- Ten horns - The kingdoms of Europe after the fall of the Western Roman Empire.

 - The little horn: